mostlybits/playdate-unlicensed-paddle-game-tutorial/tutorial/index.md

 - [Compiling Instructions](https://sdk.play.date/1.11.0/Inside%20Playdate.html#_compiling_a_project)
 - [SquidGodDev - VSCode + Windows setup](https://www.youtube.com/watch?v=J0ufxinp7No)

 You'll use the SDK to build your game and the included Playdate simulator to open it.
-Since we'll be doing that a lot in this tutorial, lets speed up the process with a little build script.
+Since we'll be doing that a lot in this tutorial, let's speed up the process with a little build script.
 Here's how to make one:

 1. Create a file in your project directory called `build.sh`
 2. Run `chmod +x build.sh` to make it executable